 - Crown Crates

-If you're low on gold, you can use them when outfit costs would be high, particularly with multiple rare motifs.
+If you have an expensive outfit change planned with multiple rare motifs, using a token saves significant gold.
 The token applies when you finalize at the station.

-Dyeing outfit slots works like dyeing regular gear.
-Select Dyes at the Outfit Station, choose from unlocked colors, apply to each slot.
+Dyeing outfit slots works similarly to dyeing regular gear.
+Select Dyes at the Outfit Station, choose from your unlocked colors and apply them to each slot.
+Each armor piece has up to three dye channels.
+Each weapon and shield slot also has multiple dye channels.

 Dye unlocks are account-wide and tied to achievements.
 Check your Collections to see available dyes and unlock requirements.